 Population in 18th Century Britain

-During the 18th-century towns in Britain grew larger.
-Nevertheless, most towns still had populations of less than 10,000.
-However, in the late 18th century new industrial towns in the Midland and the North of England mushroomed.
-Meanwhile, the population of London grew to nearly 1 million by the end of the century.
+But most towns still had populations of less than 10,000.
+However, in the late 18th century new industrial towns in the Midlands and the North of England mushroomed.

 Towns in 18th Century England